CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #

 #### The idea of a closer look at SALI LMSS in an AALE context came from a Computational Law discussion, serendipitously triggered by our CL colleague Diana, together with Dazza and pics he took at the SALI LMSS presentation - ILTACON conference https://www.iltacon.org in Orlando, Florida on August 18th-22nd 2019.
-After Brenden nailed the SQL aspect, the conversation expanded to APIs vs Protocols: questions on legal data & process representation & interoperabilty, relevance & usability.
+After Brenden nailed the SQL aspect, the conversation expanded to APIs vs Protocols, legal data & process representation & interoperabilty.

 #### In addition to Dazza's pics comprehensively reflecting the SALI LMSS presentation, the reference document we use is the SALI Alliance's Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019), together with associated SALI Alliance reference working materials- which alltogether cover the content of the ILTACON presentation pics: